-Denise Dresser has a degree in international relations at El Colegio de México, and master’s and doctorate in political science at Princeton University.
+Denise Dresser has a degree in international relations at El Colegio de México, and master’s and a doctorate in political science at Princeton University.
 She is a specialist in political science and is a professor at the Instituto Tecnológico Autónomo de México (ITAM) where she has taught courses on contemporary Mexican politics and comparative politics since 1991.

-She is the author of numerous articles about contemporary Mexican politics and relations between Mexico-United States.
+She is the author of numerous articles about contemporary Mexican politics and relations between the Mexico-United States.
 In 2009 she won the National Journalism Award in the category of best feature article with Open letter to Carlos Slim, along with journalist Carmen Aristegui and writer Carlos Monsiváis, the award is presented annually by the City Council of National Award Journalism “under the premises of autonomy, independence, impartiality, plurality and responsibility”.

-She has been a visiting researcher at the Center for US-Mexico University of California, San Diego, Center for International Studies at the University of Southern California, in the Inter-American Dialogue in Washington DC, a visiting professor at the University of California, Berkeley and at the University of Georgetown.
+She has been a visiting researcher at the Center for the US-Mexico University of California, San Diego, Center for International Studies at the University of Southern California, in the Inter-American Dialogue in Washington DC, a visiting professor at the University of California, Berkeley and at the University of Georgetown.
 She has received research grants from the Fulbright Commission, the OAS, Princeton University and the Rockefeller Foundation.
 Some fragments of her texts were included by playwright Humberto Robles in the documentary Women of sand, text addressing femicide in Ciudad Juarez.

 She was a member of the Committee to Support the Special Prosecutor for Past Social and Political Advisor and the Human Rights Commission of the Mexico City movements.
 She is a founding member of the Mexican Association of the Right to Information (AMEDI) and the Citizens Coalition “Defend the Forest and the City.”